scieloorg/PC-Programs/docs/source/markup_tags.rst

 Attribute

-Identify the indicates whether the title is the text title or section title
+Identify the indicates whether the text title is present on the table of contents (title) or not (sectitle)

 Is attribute of: